infoScoop/infoscoop/README.txt

 4. Delete backup table

-After executing the migration tool, the operation creates a backup table that has a postfix named "_bak20".
+After executing the migration tool, the operation creates a backup table that has a suffix named "_bak20".
 Make sure that migration is properly done and delete the backup table by the following command.

 $ cleanup_temp_table.bat(sh)

 [Update Applications]
-1. Replace WAE file.
-As for the way to update a web application, refer to each manual of web application.
+1. Replace WAR file.
+As for the way to update a web application, refer to each manual of web application server.
 2. Change static contents if it is set.
 Replace the directory in which static contents are placed with infoscoop/staticContent.